 - Governor Gavin Newsom praised Movement Range data in a press conference regarding the State of California’s COVID19 response efforts.

-- Submit a request to work with the non-aggregated data if you are a researcher.
-Check out the Request for Data Access Page before submitting your request.
+- Submit a request to work with the non-aggregated data if you are a researcher

-- The COVID-19 preventative health surveys are designed to help policymakers and health communities better understand the effectiveness of and adherence to COVID-19 policies, such as stay-at-home orders and wearing personal protective equipment, as well as direct future policies and communications in response to the pandemic.
+- The COVID-19 Preventive Health Survey is designed to help policymakers and health communities better understand the effectiveness of and adherence to COVID-19 policies, such as stay-at-home orders and wearing masks, as well as inform future policies and communications in response to the pandemic.

 - All publicly available information is aggregated.